During the 1950s, Volkswagen sold a bus. Although now considered a classic vehicle, the bus remains an icon for the car company decades later.

 Why is product marketing important?

 Product marketing is a critical part of any business’s marketing strategy.
-Without product marketing, your product won’t achieve its maximum potential in the market.
+Without it, your product won’t achieve its maximum potential among your target audience.
 Let’s look at what product marketing does so you get a better idea of that I mean by this.

-- Teaches you about your competitors (products and marketing tactics)
+- Learn about your competitors (products and marketing tactics).

-- Ensures your company’s marketing, product, and sales teams are all on the same page
+- Ensure the marketing, product, and sales teams are all on the same page.

-- Helps you position the product in the market
+- Position the product appropriately in the market.

 There are also questions you, as a product marketer, will have to ask yourself and reflect on in regards to your product.
 Asking yourself these questions will help you ensure your product is a success among customers.